mananpatel06/Arduino/README.md

-# Ardunio
+# Arduino
-This is Ardunio tutorial.
+This is Arduino tutorial.

 Code:- https://collegekode.blogspot.com/